What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 Bridgerton is set during the Recency era in 1813 and is based on Julia Quinn’s novels.
 In the first season, Daphne Bridgerton searches for love, while the mysterious Lady Whistledown informs everyone with the latest gossip.
 Yes, Gossip Girl vibes all the way.

-After the first trailer launched many were enthusiast to see a gay sex scene included.
-Sadly, this is the only queer sex scene in the first season.
+After the first trailer launched many were enthusiast to see an intimate gay scene included.
+Sadly, this is the only queer scene in the first season.
 Nevertheless, we have high hopes for more queerness in other seasons.
-Netflix hasn’t announced a new season yet (at time of writing, early 2021), though the series is very popular so we have hopes for a second season (and many more afterward).
+Netflix hasn’t announced a new season yet (at time of writing, early 2021), though the series is very popular, so we have hopes for a second season (and many more afterward).

 The producer of the series, Shonda Rhimes, has produced many shows that showed important LGBT representation.
-For example, in Grey’s Anatomy and How To Get Away With Murder.
+For example, in Grey’s Anatomy and HTGAWM.
 Also, one of the Bridgerton brothers, Benedict Bridgerton, seems not to be straight.
-So, we would love to see more of Benedict, and him figuring out his sexuality, in other seasons.
+So, we would love to see more of Benedict, and him figuring out his orientation, in other seasons.

 Jonathan Bailey, who plays the main character Anthony Bridgerton, is gay in real life.